leochams/robotics_initiation_teamchenil/README.md

 1st : clone our repository
 2nd: open with visual code
-3rd: run IG.py and click on the chosen mode tolaunch the simulation
+3rd: run IG.py and click on the chosen mode to launch the simulation

 members of the project: